MSc Building Conservation

 • Conservation of fixtures and finishes

-• Conservation of 20th century buildings
+• Conservation of 20th century building

-• A personal research project – dissertation
+• Capstone research project – dissertation

 Its comprehensive content covers all the areas of competency required for IHBC recognition thus providing students with the best possible support for attaining IHBC membership.